 - On the basis of international standards and applicable laws, we respect employees’ right to the freedom of association—for example, their right to join a union, carry out protests, participate in workers’ councils, and the like—without being subjected to retaliation, intimidation, or harassment.

 Activities Related to Respect for Basic Human Rights and Personal Dignity

 In Japan, new employees and mid-career hires learn about Sharp’s philosophy on human rights by studying the Sharp Group Charter of Corporate Behavior and the Sharp Code of Conduct.
-In addition, each site carries out ongoing human rights awareness activities that include human rights training.
-A total of 29 sessions were held in fiscal 2018.
+In addition, each site carries out ongoing human rights awareness activities, including annual human rights training.
+A total of 42 sessions of this training were held in fiscal 2019.